NMikolajewicz/Mikolajewicz-2025-OL-GBM/OL_meta_atlas/README.md

 ## Overview

-This repository contains the R code for generating an oligodendrocyte meta-atlas by integrating single-cell/nucleus RNA sequencing data from multiple studies spanning healthy brain, neurological diseases, and brain tumors.
+This folder contains the R code for generating an oligodendrocyte meta-atlas by integrating single-cell/nucleus RNA sequencing data from multiple studies spanning healthy brain, neurological diseases, and brain tumors.
 The analysis identifies robust transcriptional programs (metaprograms) using Non-negative Matrix Factorization (NMF).

 ## Repository Structure